Enhancing Daily Life

 In the early stages of dementia, the person may withdraw from activities he or she previously enjoyed.
 It is important to help the person remain engaged.
 Having an open discussion around any concerns and making slight adjustments can make a difference.
 For example, a large social gathering may be overwhelming, but the person may be able to interact more successfully in smaller groups.

 As Alzheimer's progresses, you may need to make other adjustments to the activity.
 Use the following tips:

 - Keep the person's skills and abilities in mind.

+Stick with activities the person has always enjoyed and adjust, as needed, to match the person's current abilities.
 A person with dementia may be able to play simple songs learned on the piano years ago.
 Bring these types of skills into daily activities.

 - Pay special attention to what the person enjoys.

 Take note when the person seems happy, anxious, distracted or irritable.
 Some people enjoy watching sports, while others may be frightened by the pace or noise.